baconcheese113/jira-ranked-choice-voting/README.md

-# Forge Ranked Choice integration"
+# Forge Ranked Choice integration

 This project allows users to vote on issues (currently limited to Epics).
 It is based around the concept of [RCV](https://ballotpedia.org/Ranked-choice_voting_(RCV)) (Ranked Choice Voting).
 See `manifest.yml` for current components.